OWASP/www-policy/operational/awards-and-scholarships.md

 Organizers should name the award or scholarships to include OWASP within the name, consistent with the OWASP branding guidelines.
 Examples might include: "OWASP Lifetime Achievement Award," "OWASP Ottawa CTF Champion," "OWASP AppSec Manchester Scholarship," and so on.

-Award names that are confusing with existing Foundation awards may not be approved.
+Award names that are confusing with existing OWASP trademarks, awards, or scholarships may not be approved.

 ### Funding

 Funding for awards, scholarships, and travel assistance should be fully funded, including by:

 - Individual or corporate donations, sponsorships, or fundraising
 - Chapters, projects, events, or committees using local donations, sponsorships, or fundraising
 - An approved grant under the [Grants policy](TBA)